 When you decide to start trading or investing in a company or other, the things you’re most interested in are dividends.
 They represent items that will generate revenue from your trading.
 However, one thing all beginner traders need to know is that not all dividends are the same.
 The differences might seem small at first glance, but they actually have a big impact on your returns.
-Here is a short guide on qualified dividends and what sets them apart from the rest.
+Here is a short guide on qualified dividends and what sets them apart from the rest and how to organize a qualified dividends worksheet.

 What Are Qualified Dividends?